State orders major coronavirus containment effort in Montgomery County, including closure of schools and entertainment venues

 Wolf strongly recommended the closure of non-essential retail facilities.

-That also includes gas stations, grocery stores, utilities, public safety, corrections, government, and mass transit.
+That also includes gas stations, grocery stores, utilities, public safety, correctional facilities, government facilities, and mass transit.

 Amtrak will begin operating a reduced schedule Friday and Ardmore station will be closed for two weeks.